 In addition to pain, other symptoms may develop.
 Symptoms of an injury, such as a wrist sprain, can include swelling and bruising.
-Numbness, tingling, and weakness of the hand might also occur when pain is due to carpal tunnel syndrome.

 Some people may develop the following symptoms:

-- A clicking sound when moving the wrist – this can be more severe after periods of rest.
+- A clicking sound when moving the wrist: This can be more severe after periods of rest.

 At first, pain may only occur during certain activities.
-In time, as the condition worsens, pain might occur even at rest.
+In time, as the condition worsens, the pain might occur even at rest.
 Numbness can also progress to the point where a person cannot feel cold or heat and may drop things.

-It’s important to see a doctor if:
+It’s important to contact a doctor if:

-- Pain is interfering with everyday activities.
+- wrist pain is interfering with everyday activities

-- Numbness or tingling is becoming worse, and there is little or no feeling in the fingers or hand.
+- numbness or tingling is becoming worse, and there is little or no feeling in the fingers or hand

-- Simple hand movements are no longer possible.
+- simple hand movements are no longer possible

-- Weakness makes holding things difficult.
+- weakness makes holding things difficult

 Complications of wrist pain can include weakness and a decreased ability to carry out activities such as gripping objects and using a keyboard.